alco/ExReminder/README.md

 comfortable enough writing you own modules and functions.

-In this walkthrough I'm going to guide you through the code of a slightly more advanced application which is also based on the client-server model.
+In this walkthrough I'm going to guide you through the code of a slightly more advanced application which also implements a client-server model.
 I'm expecting that you are familiar with Erlang's core concepts such as processes and message passing.
 If you're new to the Erlang/OTP ecosystem, take a look at the following section where you'll find pointers to a number of helpful online resources.

-If you are already familiar with Erlang and think you'r ready to get your hands dirty with some Elixir code, you may safely skip the next section and jump directly to _First Things First_.
+If you are already familiar with Erlang and feel confident enough to get your hands dirty with some Elixir code, you may safely skip the next section and jump directly to _First Things First_.

 ## A Byte of Erlang ##